 Pien-Toijola Open-Air Museum

 The Pien-Toijola Open-Air Museum in Ristiina is a nationally significant rural cultural environment.
 It is located in the village of Toijola, approximately 20 km from downtown Ristiina, and 40 km from Mikkeli towards Puumala.
 The museum grounds have a total of 28 buildings from the 18th and 19th centuries.
-Although the museum grounds and collections are privately owned, the municipality of Ristiina is responsible for running the museum and keeping it open.
+Although the museum grounds and collections are privately owned.

 Pien-Toijola offers its visitors a rare opportunity to learn more about a 19th century farm that is more or less completely preserved.
 The farmyard with its many log buildings has remained to a great extent such as it had evolved by the 1950s.
 The artefacts on display have been used on the farm.